HuixinMan/proj2/README.md

   for (t in 2:nt) {
     idxI <- which(x == 2)
     if (length(idxI))
-      # Convert the infected individuals to recovered patients with probability delta (3 status)
+      # Convert the infected individuals to recovered patients
       x[idxI[runif(length(idxI)) < delta]] <- 3
     idxE <- which(x == 1)
     #If there are exposed individuals
     if (length(idxE))
-      # Convert the exposed individuals to infected individuals using probability gamma (2 status)
+      # Convert the exposed individuals to infected individuals using probability gamma
       x[idxE[runif(length(idxE)) < gamma]] <- 2
     # Update the index of Infected individuals
     idxI <- which(x == 2)
-    # Find the index of all current susceptible individuals (status =0)
+    # Find the index of all current susceptible individuals
     idxS <- which(x == 0)
     # If there are both infected people and susceptible individuals
     if (length(idxI) && length(idxS)) {